-Topaz Labs recently introduced their new product ‘Video Enhance AI’ for the purpose of upscaling and enhancing videos.
+A year ago, Topaz Labs introduced their new product ‘Video Enhance AI’ for the purpose of upscaling and enhancing videos.
 This review is based on my personal experience with Topaz Video Enhance AI, and the newly released version 2.

 Short Story – Spoiler Alert!

 If you want the general basis of this review, then here it is.
 Topaz Labs Video Enhance AI upscales and enhances reasonably well, depending on the source.
 Don’t expect miracles and don’t expect rapid results.
 The product is expensive for its limitations and short-fallings.

 Please read on for a detailed explanation of my review.